Section 4: Managing feelings

 Use the tips for managing feelings document to support the group to think about ways to manage feelings.

 Ask them to rate from ‘least helpful’ to ‘most helpful’ and start a discussion on this.
-There are blank spaces for young people to add in their own ideas.

 Encourage the young person to try out activities to better manage difficult feelings, such as: exercise, relaxation, mindfulness, spending time with others.